Jackslacks

 Jackslacks has long enjoyed a career steeped in rockabilly and roots-rock.
 He has performed and recorded with many popular players of the genre, sharing the stage with musical hero Carl Perkins, Jerry Lee Lewis and Chuck Berry as well as a who's who list of nationally prominent second generation rockabilly revivalists all across the United States.
 The Perkins show also featured Detroiter Johnny Powers ("Long Blond Hair"), the first and only recording artist to ever be under contract to both Sun and Motown, while the Jerry Lee show, MC'd by famed gravelly voiced radio DJ Wolfman Jack, showcased a setlist stacked with Sun favorites.
 Little Richard co-headlined the Chuck Berry performance.
 According to Jackslacks, "Getting to meet, hang out and open for Carl Perkins has been the highlight of my musical journey so far ...
 God is good!"

-Recent solo work, released on indie label Shield of Love and distributed through Universal Music has received excellent press and gained substantial airplay in the US, Europe and Australia; the album "Inside Out" concluded a six week run at #1 on The Roots Music Report's Top Rockabilly Album Chart by finishing number four overall for the year ending 2021.
+Recent solo work, released on indie label Shield of Love and distributed through Universal Music has received excellent press and gained substantial airplay in the US, Europe and Australia.
+The 2021 album "Inside Out" concluded a six-week run at #1 on The Roots Music Report's Top Rockabilly Album Chart by finishing number four overall, and featured single "Riff Raff" was the Top Rockabilly Song of the Year.
 Jackslacks is a member of the Blackcat Rockabilly Europe Hall of Fame.